Last Updated: July 9, 2020 (minor updates)

 The LAST NAME field should contain ONLY the last name of the tester, so that any surname reports FTDNA generates will contain more accurate information.

 Make sure all the emails on the account are up to date and that your primary email is accurate.
 If more than one person is accessing your account, please put TWO emails in the primary email field.
-Separate them with a semicolon (;).
-Example: firstname.lastname@example.org;email@example.com
+Separate them with a comma (,).
+Example: firstname.lastname@example.org,email@example.com

 If we were to get inquiries about certain kits in the project, we cannot answer questions unless the setup of your Contact Information is consistent with what we see in any inquiry email.
 Project administrators are not able to open up and view all your Contact Information.
 The only Contact Information we can see in our member roster is whatever you enter in the name field and primary email field.
 Please do not stuff other names into address or phone fields or secondary email fields.
 The administrators cannot see that information!

-Safeguarding of the privacy of all members is the main priority of the project.
-Kits set up this way not only save your project administrators time, it helps minimize the risk of data breaches committed by present and future administrators in ALL of your projects.____________________________________
+Kits set up this way not only save your project administrators time, it helps minimize the risk of data breaches committed by present and future administrators in ALL of your projects.

 To export a GEDCOM file out of Ancestry.com: